-- A. Program Approach/Methodology: Describe your organization's planned program approach/methodology to the scope of work listed in Section 1.2.
-This section should convey Proposer's understanding of the proposed program. - B. Work Plan: Describe how your organization will complete the scope of work listed in Section 1.2.
-This section must contain sufficient detail to convey to members of the evaluation team the Proposer's knowledge of the topics and skills necessary to successfully administer the program.
-Include a program schedule indicating when the elements of the work will be completed.
+- A. Project Approach/Methodology: Include a complete description of the Proposer's proposed approach and methodology for the project.
+This section should convey Proposer's understanding of the proposed project. - B. Work Plan: Include all project requirements and the proposed tasks, services, activities, etc. necessary to accomplish the scope of the project defined in this RFP.
+This section of the technical proposal must contain sufficient detail to convey to members of the evaluation team the Proposer's knowledge of the subjects and skills necessary to successfully complete the project.
 Include any required involvement of COMMERCE staff.
 The Proposer may also present any creative approaches that might be appropriate and may provide any pertinent supporting documentation. - C. Project Schedule: Include a project schedule indicating when the elements of the work will be completed.
-Project schedule must ensure that any deliverables requested are met. - D. Outcomes and Performance Measurement: Describe the impacts/outcomes the Proposers propose to achieve as a result of the delivery of these services including how these outcomes would be monitored, measured and reported to the state agency. - E. Risks: The Proposer must identify potential risks that are considered significant to the success of the program.
+Project schedule must ensure that any deliverables requested are met. - D. Outcomes and Performance Measurement: Describe the impacts/outcomes the Proposers propose to achieve as a result of the delivery of these services including how these outcomes would be monitored, measured and reported to the state agency. - E. Risks: The Proposer must identify potential risks that are considered significant to the success of the project.
 Include how the Proposer would propose to effectively monitor and manage these risks, including reporting of risks to the COMMERCE contract manager. - F. Deliverables: Fully describe deliverables to be submitted under the proposed contract.
 Deliverables must support the requirements set forth in Section 1.2, Objectives and Scope of Work.
-Include how these outcomes would be monitored, measured and reported to the state agency. - G. Diversity, Equity, and Inclusion: Describe how your organization currently integrates the values of DEI into the delivery of services and the composition of your organization.

-3.3 MANAGEMENT PROPOSAL
+3.4 MANAGEMENT PROPOSAL

-A. Program Management (SCORED)
+A. Project Management (SCORED)

-- 1. Program Team Structure and Internal Controls: Provide a description of the proposed program team structure and internal controls to be used during the course of the program including any subcontractors.
+Project Team Structure and Internal Controls: Provide a description of the proposed project team structure and internal controls to be used during the course of the project, including any subcontractors.
 Provide an organizational chart of your firm indicating lines of authority for personnel involved in performance of this potential contract and relationships of this staff to other programs or functions of the firm.
 This chart must also show lines of authority to the next senior level of management.
 Include who within the firm will have prime responsibility and final authority for the work.

-Demonstrate the organization's financial stability.
-This could include, but is not limited to, providing copies of financial audits, balance sheets, income statements, letters of credit, debt ratio calculations, etc. to show the proposer's financial health compared to industry standards. - 2.
-Staff Qualifications and Experience: Identify staff, including subcontractors, who will be assigned to the potential contract, indicating the responsibilities and qualifications of such personnel, and include the amount of time each will be assigned to the project.
+2. Staff Qualifications and Experience: Identify staff, including subcontractors, who will be assigned to the potential contract, indicating the responsibilities and qualifications of such personnel, and include the amount of time each will be assigned to the project.
 Provide resumes for the named staff, which include information on the individual's particular skills related to this project, education, experience, significant accomplishments and any other pertinent information.
 The Proposer must commit that staff identified in its proposal will actually perform the assigned work.
 Any staff substitution must have the prior approval of the AGENCY.
-Show staff experience with behavioral health services, providers and facilities and other related social services programs to include participation on local or regional behavioral health boards or committees, corresponding knowledge of local resources and cultural competence and lived experience with the behavioral health service system